Guide to the PCI-DSS v4.0.1 regulations [Updated for 2025]

 When are organizations required to implement PCI DSS v4.0?

-• You can create custom dictionaries to protect against dangerous passwords for your business
+• Create custom dictionaries to protect against dangerous passwords specific to your business

-• Intuitive end-user messaging to help users create compliant passwords for their accounts
+• Dynamic end-user feedback to help users create compliant passwords for their accounts

 • Length-based password expiration with customizable email notifications